rpl-cmu/factrs/README.md

-# fact.rs
+# factrs

-fact.rs is a nonlinear least squares optimization library over factor graphs, specifically geared for sensor fusion in robotics.
+factrs is a nonlinear least squares optimization library over factor graphs, specifically geared for sensor fusion in robotics.
 It aims to be fast, easy to use, and safe.
-The fact.rs API takes heavy inspiration from the [gtsam library](https://gtsam.org/).
+The factrs API takes heavy inspiration from the [gtsam library](https://gtsam.org/).

 Currently, it supports the following features
 - Gauss-Newton & Levenberg-Marquadt Optimizers